 My design inspiration comes from so many sources but with a fashion background I look to fashion trends to see how they can apply and interpreted to interiors especially for colour and texture but not slavishly as we aim to design timeless, understated, elegant designs which have longevity but never boring !

 In what direction do you feel that design is moving towards in a general sense?

 Exciting, definitely a greater use of colour, pattern and texture, more luxurious and interesting finishes, less minimalist for sure, greater emphasis on materials finishes, surfaces.

-Name five key themes to consider when approaching design in 2019 and beyond.
+Name five key themes to consider when approaching design presently and in the future.

 • Natural finishes and materials

 • Colour – new neutrals, ranging from camel to beige, greyish not grey

 • Crafts and crafts people – individualism – reflecting the feel for nature

 If you could offer one piece of advice when it comes to design schemes, what would it be?

 Balance, we always start with a base whether it is the flooring, wall finish, joinery finish and work from there up.
 Mixing materials finishes and colour is great but there needs to be balance, flow and harmony